wirdehall/transition-router-react/README.md

   )
 }
 ```

+### How to use guards
+The goal with guards were as follows:
+ - An easy way to apply guards to routes that can be declared on any parent or child in the route tree.
+ - Function with hooks as most data-fetching libraries depend on them nowadays.
+ - Should not produce a flicker when suspending guard while waiting for async requests. (useTransition should do it's work).
+ - Recognisible DX pattern.
+Should be like writing a regular react component.
+No need to learn new patterns.
+ - Easy tools for redirecting away from guarded route on both client and server.

+For examples and documentation read the [guards.md](./docs/guards.md).

 ### Hooks for convinience
 The following hooks are exposed `useNavigate`, `useLocationPath`, `useParams` to be used in your components.